Alcohol Septal Ablation

 not treated.
 Alcohol septal ablation is a nonsurgical treatment that brings

-nearly immediate and lasting relief.
+nearly immediate and lasting relief for hypertrophic cardiomyopathy.

 Wake Forest Baptist Medical Center is